grnet/e-science/README.md

 ## Features
 Orka software platform provides the following functionality to ~okeanos users:

-- Create YARN clusters with selected flavors for master and slave nodes
+- Create YARN clusters with selected ~okeanos flavors for master and slave nodes
+- Choose from a number of pre-cooked images:
+   - Hadoop Core
+   - Cloudera
+   - Hue
-- Choose from a number of pre-cooked images: Hadoop Core, Cloudera, Hue, and a consolidated image with Pig, Hive, HBase, Oozie, Spark, Flume
+   - and a consolidated Ecosystem image with: Pig, Hive, HBase, Oozie, Spark, Flume
 - Run your workflows with Oozie
 - Stream external data into HDFS with Flume
 - Manage your cluster (Start, Stop, Format, Destroy)